Ed Roberts (activist): Personal life and death

-Roberts died on March 14, 1995, at the age of 56 from cardiac arrest at his home in Berkeley.
+Roberts died on March 14, 1995, at the age of 56 at his home in Berkeley.
+His attendant said the cause of death was cardiac arrest, but later reporting identified the cause as a stroke.

+Legacy

 Hundreds of Centers for Independent Living around the world are based on his original model.
 These Centers for Independent Living established the National Council on Independent Living, which holds a meeting every summer in Washington, D.C.
-At the one held after his passing, on May 15, 1995, Roberts' empty wheelchair was towed by a volunteer as it symbolically led more than 500 advocates from around the country for the last time, on a memorial march from Upper Senate Park to a vigil in his honor in a Senate office building.
+At the one held after his passing, on May 15, 1995, Roberts' empty wheelchair was towed by his friend Mike Boyd to lead hundreds of supporters on a memorial march from the United States Capitol to a vigil in his honor in the Dirksen Senate Office Building.
 Speakers at this vigil included Senator Tom Harkin of Iowa, Representative Steny Hoyer of Maryland, Judith Heumann, and Paul Hearne.

 His papers are held at the Bancroft Library at UC Berkeley.
-Roberts has been termed the father of the independent living movement in the U.S., though Lex Frieden of Texas was more well known in Washington politics.
-Roberts is highlighted in Joseph Shapiro's 1993 book, No Pity: People with Disabilities Forging a New Civil Rights Movement.
+Roberts has been termed the father of the independent living movement in the U.S. Roberts is highlighted in Joseph Shapiro's 1993 book, No Pity: People with Disabilities Forging a New Civil Rights Movement.